 A minimal amount of equipment is available for use by groups reserving the 11th floor.
-Technical support after regular working hours is available by special arrangement only.
-An equipment usage fee is assessed for all Priorities using the equipment.
+The IT Assistance Center (ITAC) is available by special arrangement.
+An equipment usage fee is assessed for priorities I, III – VII using the equipment.

-A security deposit for events hosted by off-campus individuals or organizations or private events is due to the VPFSS 10 working days from the date the invoice is supplied to the client or the room will be cancelled.
+A security deposit for events hosted by off-campus individuals or organizations or private events is due to the VPFSS 30 working days from the date the invoice is supplied to the client or the room will be cancelled.
 The security deposit will be assessed by the VPFSS for half of the total estimated charges.
 Payments are accepted in the form of cash and check.

 PROCEDURES FOR SCHEDULING THE 11TH FLOOR OF THE J. C. KELLAM BUILDING

-Reservation forms may be obtained from the VPFSS office.
+Reservation forms may be obtained from the VPFSS website.
 A copy of the approved reservation request will be returned as a confirmation.

 No special setups are available in the Regents’ Room.